JAndritsch/basic_s3_uploader/README.md

 #### Step 2: Configure the app

-You need to modify the sample app by providing it with your AWS secret access key.
-This can be accomplished by changing the value of `AWS_SECRET_KEY` found in the `s3_upload_request.rb` file.
+You need to modify the sample app by providing it with your AWS keys.
+This can be accomplished by defining the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` constants found in the `s3_upload_request.rb` file.

-    AWS_SECRET_KEY = "YOUR_SECRET_KEY"

-Next, you will need to edit `public/javascripts/main.js` and provide the uploader settings with your bucket name, AWS access key, and a key for your upload (the key is going to be used for the file name when it is uploaded, and may also include subfolders).
+Next, you will need to edit `public/javascripts/main.js` and provide the uploader settings with your bucket name, region, and a key for your upload (the key is going to be used for the file name when it is uploaded, and may also include subfolders).
 Example: